Key Highlights

 Operate the Aerator Effectively: Tips and Best Practices

 - Plan Your Passes: Aerate in two directions—north-south and east-west—to achieve even coverage.
-This technique maximizes the effectiveness of the ventilation process, creating 20 to 40 holes per square foot, which is recommended for optimal results.
+This technique maximizes the effectiveness of the aeration process, creating 20 to 40 holes per square foot, which is recommended for optimal results.

 Conclusion